 Incoming event notifications (traps and syslogs) are identified by matching the event data to predefined patterns.
 A trap or syslog is considered supported by Cisco ANA if it has matching patterns and can be properly identified.

-If the incoming event notification cannot be identified, Cisco ANA creates a nonactionable event-object type.
+If the incoming event notification cannot be identified, Cisco ANA creates an event-object of the nonactionable type.
 Nonactionable events are not used in subsequent correlation activity.
 Instead, Cisco ANA preserves the trap OID and forwards it through the event notification service for both nonactionable and known event types.

-Event identification is sometimes based on the internal event values.
-For example, the Line Down trap is mapped to event type and subtype as shown in Table 3-1.
-Traps are mapped to event type and subtype regardless of the SNMP version in use.
+In some cases, the identification is based on the internal values of the event.
+For example, the Line Down trap is mapped to event type and subtype as described in Table 2-1.

 Line Down trap